Table of contents

 What is an SSL certificate used for?

-If these two elements are forgotten when installing an SSL certificate, a huge drop in organic visibility and website traffic – and not just free traffic – will surely await you.
+If these two elements are forgotten when installing an SSL certificate, a huge drop in organic visibility and website traffic – and not just free traffic – will await you.

 Does a well-installed SSL certificate affect positioning?

-Additionally, it should be remembered that the lack of an SSL certificate is visible in the browser to any user, who in most cases will receive a message that the site is unsafe and enters it at his own risk.
+Additionally, it should be remembered that the lack of an SSL certificate is visible in the browser to any user, who, in most cases, will receive a message that the site is unsafe and enters it at his own risk.
 Even if the site ranks high, this will result in an increased rejection rate, as web users are increasingly aware of cyber threats.
 So positioning a site without an SSL certificate seems to make no sense at all.

-Installing an SSL certificate, and collecting data in Google Search Console
+Installing an SSL certificate and collecting data in Google Search Console

-Even after the certificate is installed correctly, the data in Google Search Console will stop collecting for us.
-This is of course no mistake, as I mentioned earlier for Google’s robot the version of the site with http and https are in theory two different sites.
-So in order for the data to continue to collect for us, we need to verify the Google Search Console account for the page version with https.
-The exception, of course, will be the case when we had the GSC account verified for the domain service, in which case we do not need to perform any action, and the counting will remain unchanged.
+Even after the certificate is installed correctly, we will stop collecting data in the Google Search Console.
+This is no mistake, as I mentioned earlier for Google’s robot the version of the site with http and https are in theory, two different sites.
+So for the data to continue to collect for us, we need to verify the Google Search Console account for the page version with https.
+The exception, of course, will be when we had the GSC account verified for the domain service, in which case we do not need to perform any action, and the counting will remain unchanged.

 Summary